-During the past fiscal year the Commission actively participated in 129 reorganization proceedings under Chapter X of the Bankruptcy Act, as amended, involving the reorganization of 157 companies (129 principal debtor companies and 28 subsidiary debtors).
+During the past fiscal year the Commission actively participated in 129 reorganization proceedings under Chapter X of the Bankruptcy Act, as amended, involving the reorganization of 157 companies (129 principal debtor companies and 25 subsidiary debtors).
 The aggregate stated assets of the 157 companies totaled \$1,838,829,000 and their aggregate indebtedness was \$1,178,507,000.
 The Commission filed notice of appearance in 19 new proceedings under Chapter X during the year, in 9 of which the notice was filed at the request of the judge and in the remaining 10 proceedings the Commission's notice of appearance was entered upon approval by the judge of the Commission's motion to participate.
 These 19 proceedings involved 28 companies (19 principal debtors and 9 subsidiary debtors) with aggregate stated assets of \$130,995,000 and indebtedness aggregating \$73,698,000.
 Proceedings involving 23 principal debtor companies and 3 subsidiary debtor companies were closed during the year.

-As of June 30, 1944, the Commission was actively participating in 106 reorganization proceedings involving 131 companies (106 principal debtors and 25 subsidiary debtors) with stated assets aggregating \$1,729,317,000 and stated indebtedness totaling \$1,098,914,000.
-Appendix table 16, part 1, classifies these debtors, together with their assets and indebtedness, according to their respective industries, and appendix table 16, part 2 distributes them according to the size of their respective indebtedness.
+As of June 30, 1944, the Commission was actively participating in 106 reorganization proceedings involving 131 companies (106 Principal debtors and 25 subsidiary debtors) with stated assets aggregating \$1,729,317,000 and stated indebtedness totaling \$1,098,914,000.

 Upon becoming a party to a reorganization, the Commission immediately begins to obtain and analyze all available information concerning the debtor and its affairs.
-It assembles essential information with regard to the physical and financial condition of the company, its past operating performance, the reasons for its financial difficulties, the quality of its management, and the approximate value of its properties.
-This information is obtained from several sources: The trustees and the various interested parties, the books and records of the company, witnesses examined in court, and the independent research of the analytical staff of the Commission into general economic factors affecting the particular industry and the competitive conditions faced
+It assembles essential information with regard to the physical and financial condition of the company, its past operating performance, the reasons for its financial difficulties, the quality of its management, and the approximate value of its properties This information is obtained from several sources: The trustees and the various interested parties, the books and records of the company witnesses examined in court, and the independent research of the analytical staff of the Commission into general economic factors affecting the particular industry and the competitive conditions faced by the company.

-As a party to the proceeding the Commission is represented at all important hearings and on appropriate occasions, files legal and analytical memoranda in support of its views with respect to the various problems arising in the proceeding.
+As a party to the proceeding the Commission is represented at all important hearings and on appropriate occasions files legal and analytical memoranda in support of its views with respect to the various problems arising in the proceeding.
 Of equal, if not greater, importance however, is the regular participation by the Commission's attorneys and analysts in informal conferences and discussions with the parties in an endeavor to work out solutions to problems in advance of formal hearing and argument.
 In this way the Commission has often been able to bring facts, arguments or alternative suggestions to the attention of the parties, which they had not previously considered, and parties have often been prompted thereafter to modify their proposed action.
-In general, the Commission has found these informal round table discussions an effective means for cooperation and of great value in expediting the proceeding.
+In general, the Commission has found these informal roundtable discussions an effective means for cooperation and of great value in expediting the proceeding.
 There is a multitude of diverse questions with which the Commission is concerned as a party to a Chapter X proceeding.
 A few of the more important matters which have arisen are discussed in the following paragraphs.